jamilgafur/LTH/README.md

-Here's the updated and comprehensive README, which now includes all of the information we've discussed:

----

 # Iterative Magnitude Pruning for Neural Networks

 This repository implements an iterative magnitude pruning algorithm for pruning neural networks in PyTorch.
 The pruning method involves gradually removing less significant weights from the model to achieve a specified sparsity, followed by fine-tuning the pruned model to recover performance.